zachleat/zachleat.com/_posts/2022-07-29-build-benchmark.md

 * For Gatsby, I used `npm init gatsby` with Markdown support (not MDX).
 * For Hugo, I went through the [Quickstart (skipping the theme)](https://gohugo.io/getting-started/quick-start/)
 * For Next.js I deleted a bunch of things out of the [`blog-starter` example](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) linked from the docs on [Static Generation](https://nextjs.org/docs/basic-features/pages#static-generation-recommended).
-* For Remix I went through the [Blog tutorial](https://remix.run/docs/en/v1/tutorials/blog) but did not use a database.
+* For Remix I went through the [Blog tutorial](https://remix.run/docs/en/v1/tutorials/blog) but did not use a database. _(Read the [Remix addendum](#remix-addendum) below)._

 I put out a [Twitter poll](https://twitter.com/zachleat/status/1552723709395406849) to gauge how folks felt about project sizes.
 1000 files was considered a Large project by 58.8% of voters, Medium for 36.8% of voters.
 Markdown samples borrowed from [Sean C Davis’s SSG Build Performance Comparison repository](https://github.com/seancdavis/ssg-build-performance-tests).
 I have not yet added tests for Jekyll or Nuxt but [I’m open to it!](https://github.com/zachleat/bench-framework-markdown/issues)

 ### Summary

+_updated August 3, 2022 with notes about file-based routing of markdown in Remix and Next.js, as well as Astro MDX._

 1. Hugo remains the undisputed speed champ—no question about that.
 1. Eleventy was the fastest JavaScript-based generator.
 1. Generators that create per-page JavaScript bundles (for single page apps, primarily) are usually slower to build, unsurprisingly.
 Heavier pages aren’t exclusively slower for end users—they’re slower for developers too.
+1. File-based routing of markdown files in _both Next.js and Remix_ is a bit slow!
+Take care to add the additional boilerplate routing code needed to load markdown files more efficiently.
+    * Read more on [(nextjs.org) Advanced Features: Using MDX with Next.js](https://nextjs.org/docs/advanced-features/using-mdx) and [(remix.run) MDX](https://remix.run/docs/en/v1/guides/mdx) and on the [Remix addendum](#remix-addendum) below.
 1. Astro was on-par with Next.js at mid-range (1k) and on-par with Gatsby at the upper-range (4k) of this benchmark.
+    * [Jon Neal submitted a PR to do Astro markdown processing via the MDX plugin](https://github.com/zachleat/bench-framework-markdown/pull/7).
+I re-ran the tests but the data for Astro didn’t change in a statistically significant way (yet?).
+Likely more to come there, this feature is _brand new_!
-1. I would [welcome a code review on the Remix site](https://twitter.com/zachleat/status/1553056554966040578)—it scaled so poorly that I suspect that I may have misconfigured something?
-I would be happy to update with corrections.
+1. ~~I would [welcome a code review on the Remix site](https://twitter.com/zachleat/status/1553056554966040578)—it scaled so poorly that I suspect that I may have misconfigured something?
+I would be happy to update with corrections.~~
+    * As noted in point 4 above, it is recommended for Remix projects by the Remix team to **not use file-system based routing for `.mdx` or `.md` files**. _(Read the [Remix addendum](#remix-addendum) below)._

 ### Bonus: `npm install` Benchmarks